Board of the Institute for Multilingualism

 - Barón, J. (2009).
 Pragmatic development in an EFL context.
-PhD Tesis.
+Tesi doctoral.
 Universitat de Barcelona.

 Monica Clua joined UIC Barcelona in 2011 as a full-time teacher with the Institute for Multilingualism and is based exclusively at the Sant Cugat Campus.
 Her teaching includes discourse analysis and professional communication in research in the Medicine, Nursing, Physiotherapy and Dentistry undergraduate programmes.
 She is a graduate in health sciences and began a Bachelor's of Science Degree with The Open University UK in 2009, until her interests turned to Content and Language Integrated Learning in Higher Education (ICHLE), in which she combines her knowledge and experience as a health professional and language specialist.
 She recently completed her Master’s Degree in Education Research in Language and Literature at the Universitat Autónoma de Barcelona (UAB) with a thesis that explored embodied multimodality as a meaning-making system in the context of English as an academic lingua franca.
 She has recently started her PhD, which will build on her MA dissertation to further explore notions of meaning construction through embodied semiotic resources in the context of a multilingual university setting.

 - Clua, M. (2017).
 Classroom interactional competence in English-mediated instruction through the deployment of multimodal resources.
 Master’s Dissertation.
 Universitat Autònoma de Barcelona.